-Management Board and Supervisory Board of Elmos Semiconductor AG declare in accordance with Section 161 AktG (Corporations Act):
+Management Board and Supervisory Board of Elmos Semiconductor SE declare in accordance with Section 161 AktG (Corporations Act):

 I. Statements with respect to the future

-Elmos Semiconductor AG will comply with the recommendations of the "Government Commission German Corporate Governance Code" (in short: GCGC) in the latest version of February 7, 2017 (released in the official section of the Federal Gazette on April 24, 2017) as of now, with the following exceptions:
+Elmos Semiconductor SE will comply with the recommendations of the "Government Commission German Corporate Governance Code" (in short: GCGC) in its latest version of December 16, 2019 (released in the official section of the Federal Gazette on March 20, 2020) as of now, subject to the following exceptions:

 II.
 Statements with respect to the past

-The recommendations of the GCGC in the version of February 7, 2017 and announced by the Federal Ministry of Justice in the official section of the Federal Gazette on April 24, 2017 have been complied with since the release of the declaration of compliance in September 2017 with the exceptions mentioned therein under I. and the following additional exceptions:
+The recommendations of the GCGC in its version of February 7, 2017 announced by the Federal Ministry of Justice in the official section of the Federal Gazette on April 24, 2017 have been complied with since the release of the declaration of compliance in September 2019 with the exceptions mentioned therein under I. and the following additional exceptions: